-9. Entities may establish policies requiring key employees, both front office and back office, to take mandatory time off from their duties.
+Entities may establish policies requiring key employees, both front office and back office, to take mandatory time off from their duties.
 This type of control is used as a means of preventing and detecting fraud, in particular if those engaged in trading activities are creating false trades or inaccurately recording transactions.

-Use of Service Organizations Organisations
+Use of Service Organisations

-- Entities may also use service organizations organisations (for example asset managers) to initiate the purchase or sale of financial instruments, to maintain records of transactions for the entity or to value financial instruments.
-Some entities may be dependent on these service organizations organisations to provide the basis of reporting for the financial instruments held.
-However, if management does not have an understanding about the controls in place at a service organization organisation, the auditor may not be able to obtain sufficient appropriate audit evidence to rely on controls at that service organizationorganisation.
-See ISA ASA 402, which establishes requirements for the auditor to obtain sufficient appropriate audit evidence when an entity uses the services of one or more service organizations organisations. - 11.
-The use of service organizations organizations may strengthen or weaken the control environment for financial instruments.
-For example, a service organization's organisation's personnel may have more experience with financial instruments than the entity's management or may have more robust internal control over financial reporting.
-The use of the service organization organisation also may allow for greater segregation of duties.
+Entities may also use service organisations (for example asset managers) to initiate the purchase or sale of financial instruments, to maintain records of transactions for the entity or to value financial instruments.
+Some entities may be dependent on these service organisations to provide the basis of reporting for the financial instruments held.
+However, if management does not have an understanding about the controls in place at a service organisation, the auditor may not be able to obtain sufficient appropriate audit evidence to rely on controls at that service organisation.
+See ASA 402, which establishes requirements for the auditor to obtain sufficient appropriate audit evidence when an entity uses the services of one or more service organisations.

-On the other hand, the service organization organisation may have a poor control environment.
+The use of service organisations may strengthen or weaken the control environment for financial instruments.
+For example, a service organisation's personnel may have more experience with financial instruments than the entity's management or may have more robust internal control over financial reporting.
+The use of the service organisation also may allow for greater segregation of duties.
+On the other hand, the service organisation may have a poor control environment.